zhufuyi/sponge_doc/en/qa.md

 **Answer:**

-> Change to the project code directory and run the command `make patch TYPE=mysql-init`.
+> Change to the project code directory and run the command `make patch TYPE=init-mysql`.

 <br>